xalifaaa/prayer-times-ics-generator/README.md

 pip install -r requirements.txt
 ```

-3. Create a `config.json` file in the project root with your AWQAF API credentials:
+3. Rename `config-example.json` to `config.json` and follow the instructions in the `Setup` section to set up UAE AWQAF API credentials:
 ```json
 {
     "clientGuid": "your_client_guid",